UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/data_types.rst

             return c

     Here :python:`a: int` indicates that it's expecting input :python:`a` to be an integer.
 In contrast, input :python:`b` is expected to be a float.
-    :python:`-> float` indicates that the output, :python:`c` in this case should be a floating point number.
+    :python:`-> float` indicates that the output, :python:`c` in this case, should be a floating point number.

     These *hints* are intended for programmers looking at or using the code.
 Particularly for large code bases or multi-developer teams, they can help people understand the code and use it correctly.
 There are also automatic tools which can flag if there is a conflict in the types being hinted at.

     As this is an introductory course, we won't look at, or enforce, type hinting any further beyond this aside.
-For Python coding however, it is generally considered best practice to include type hints in your code.
+For Python coding however, it is generally considered good practice to include type hints in your code.